 Stop Dropping Your G's: Learn How to Enunciate

-Welcome to the Speak for Success communication course.
-This speech lesson, like all the lessons in the course, follows a format that explains the speech problem and presents several exercises so you can work on the problem and learn to speak better.
+This speech lesson follows a format that explains the speech problem and presents several exercises so you can work on the problem and learn to speak better.

 Each lesson closes with a homework assignment designed to provide further practice eliminating or correcting the speech problem that you’re working with that particular week.
-To get the most out of this course, you need to follow the program, working on only one lesson each week and completing all the exercises and homework assignments.
+To get the most out of this course, just follow the program, working on only one lesson each week and completing all the exercises and homework assignments.

 The Speech Problem: Poor Enunciation

 For listeners, one of the most irritating speech habits is a speaker that doesn’t enunciate clearly.
-When you don’t bother to pronounce each syllable of each word properly and words get slurred together, you sound uneducated.
-Worse, your listener has a hard time hearing you – especially if there’s other noise around you or when you’re speaking on the phone.
+When you don’t make an effort to pronounce each syllable of each word properly and words get slurred together, it can be hard for listeners, audiences, interviewers, etc., to decipher what you're saying.

 Dropping “g”s is one of the most common examples of poor enunciation.
 Say this list of words out loud: